1. Profile and Ad

 It's always good to learn more about the unit for the job position.
 You can read more about this on our divisions page.
 You will be contacted for an initial interview if your profile meets the criteria for the position.
 A selected number of candidates will be invited for a second interview and a personality test.
 In some cases additional tests are used.

-We do a number of security checks, for the final candidate.
-This includes for example verification of qualifications, credit checks and criminal records.
+We do a number of security checks on our final candidates.
+This includes for example identity control, verification of qualifications, credit checks, company engagements, control of criminal records and drug tests.

 5. Job offer